mugdhakolhe/SPE_PP/README.md

 Topic : An efficient and secure searchable public key encryption scheme with privacy protection for cloud storage Functions :
-1. Setup - It takes as input the security parameter λ and generates the public parameters Para.
+1. **Setup** - It takes as input the security parameter λ and generates the public parameters Para.
-2. KeyGen - It takes as input the public parameters Para and generates the two public/secret key pairs (P Ku,sku), (P Ks,sks) for DU and DS, respectively
+2. **KeyGen** - It takes as input the public parameters Para and generates the two public/secret key pairs (P Ku,sku), (P Ks,sks) for DU and DS, respectively
-3. SPE_PP -  It takes as input the public parameters Para, the DU’s public key P Ku, the DS’s secret key sks and the keyword set W, and generates theciphertext dataset C of W.
+3. **SPE_PP** -  It takes as input the public parameters Para, the DU’s public key P Ku, the DS’s secret key sks and the keyword set W, and generates theciphertext dataset C of W.
-4. Trapdoor -  It takes as input the public parameters Para, the DU’s public key P Ku, the DS’s secret key sks and the keyword set W, and generates the ciphertext dataset C of W.
+4. **Trapdoor** -  It takes as input the public parameters Para, the DU’s public key P Ku, the DS’s secret key sks and the keyword set W, and generates the ciphertext dataset C of W.
-5. Test - : It takes as input the public parameter Para, the trapdoor Twj of wj and the keyword ciphertext set C, and outputs 1 if the ciphertext Cwi and Twj contain the same keyword and otherwise outputs 0.
+5. **Test** - : It takes as input the public parameter Para, the trapdoor Twj of wj and the keyword ciphertext set C, and outputs 1 if the ciphertext Cwi and Twj contain the same keyword and otherwise outputs 0.

-            For test purpose :
+            For test purpose:
-            E3 = E2/E1 = e(ri P, h2(wj)abP)
+            E3 = E2/E1 = e(riP, h2(wj)abP) must be equal to C3wi

 Output :  1 - If the word to be searched wj is found in word dataset wi
           0 - If the word to be searched wj is not found in word dataset wi The output also displays the time taken by each function used in scheme